Grzegorz96/Shoper-app-frontend/README.md

 - Filtering and sorting announcements function.
 - Function of displaying another user's account.
 - Function covering password characters (during registration and login).
-- Improve optimization of reading images on the frontend from the downloaded binary.
-Currently, after tests, the time to convert a photo and assign it to a variable is 0.6-0.7 seconds.
-When 15 photos need to be loaded on a website, this creates a long waiting time.
-- Improve optimization of uploading photos to the server, currently it takes 2-3 seconds from execution the request to entering the function on the server, which is definitely too long.

 ## Authors

 - [@Grzegorz96](https://www.github.com/Grzegorz96)